isbadawi/isbadawi.github.io/source/_posts/2013-04-29-writing-a-code-coverage-tool.markdown

 <!--more-->

-The typical way code coverage is measured is by taking the input program and rewriting it so that as it executes, it records somewhere which parts are executing.
+The typical way code coverage is measured is by taking the input program and instrumenting it so that as it executes, it records somewhere which parts are executing.
 For simplicity, we'll focus on line coverage.
-For line coverage, the rewritten code might maintain a little table in memory, mapping file names and line numbers to booleans representing whether that line in that file has been executed.
+In that case, the instrumented code might maintain a little table in memory, mapping file names and line numbers to booleans representing whether that line in that file has been executed.
 As each statement is executed, the appropriate entry in the table will be updated.